VeryEasyFramework/vef-types/README.md

-# deno-lib-template
-Boilerplate code for a Deno library
+# Type Definitions for VeryEasyFramework